15 Aug How to Keep your Current Mobile Number

 What is a STAC?

 A STAC comes in the format ‘123456ABC’, that allows you to cancel your previous contract and take a new number.
-You will lose your number so be careful to provide the right code!
-You can get hold of a STAC by texting ‘STAC’ to 75075.
+Make sure you provide the right code as you will lose your number!
+To get hold of a STAC by texting ‘STAC’ to 75075.

 You can’t use this code to stay within your current network, only change networks.
 It will take no more than 60 seconds for you to receive the STAC via text.
 Give us the STAC when you place your order and we’ll sort everything else.